How Application Security Management Works in Datadog

 Datadog ASM offers built-in protection capabilities to slow down attacks and attackers.

-IP blocking actions are implemented through the tracing libraries, not introducing any new dependencies in your stack.
+IP and user blocking actions are implemented through the tracing libraries, not introducing any new dependencies in your stack.

-IP blocks are saved in the Datadog platform, automatically and securely fetched by the Datadog Agent, deployed in your infrastructure, and applied to your application.
+Blocks are saved in the Datadog platform, automatically and securely fetched by the Datadog Agent, deployed in your infrastructure, and applied to your application.
+For details, read How Remote Configuration Works.

-From there, all services already protected by ASM block incoming requests performed by the blocked IP, for the specified duration.
+From there, all ASM-protected services block incoming requests performed by the blocked IP or user, for the specified duration.
 All blocked traces are tagged with

 security_response.block_ip and displayed in the Trace Explorer.
 Services where ASM is disabled aren’t protected.